Morne Diablotins

-Morne Diablotins is the highest mountain in Dominica, an island-nation in the Caribbean Lesser Antilles.
+Morne Diablotin is the highest mountain in Dominica, an island-nation in the Caribbean Lesser Antilles.
 It is the second highest mountain in the Lesser Antilles, after La Grande Soufrière in Guadeloupe.
-Morne Diablotins is located in the northern interior of the island, about 24 km north of Dominica's capital Roseau and about 10 km southeast of Portsmouth, the island's second-largest town.
+Morne Diablotin is located in the northern interior of the island, about 24 km north of Dominica's capital Roseau and about 10 km southeast of Portsmouth, the island's second-largest town.
 It is located within Morne Diablotin National Park.